davidfoliveira/node-httprequire/README.md

 # Dependences

-This module depends of `httpsync` for performic syncronous http requests and completelly relies on node.js `global` variable and `module` structure.
-If, on the future, node.js change the structure of these 2 variables, can eventually break `httprequire`.
+This module depends of `httpsync` for performing syncronous http requests and completelly relies on node.js `global` variable and `module` structure.
+If on the future node.js changes the structure of these 2 variables, can eventually break `httprequire`.